awwad/depresolve/README.md

 Note that all skipping based on blacklisting or data already available on the existence / lack of a conflict for a given package (package name & version) can be avoided by use of argument --noskip.

 The scraper is configured to timeout on any given distribution if pip takes longer than 5 minutes to process it.
 This will not add the distribution to the blacklist.

+TL;DR: The primary outputs of the scraper come in the form of dependencies.json and conflicts_3.json.
+[Formats explained in docstring here](depresolve/depdata.py).

 ###Instructions for use, Scraper